Kaktushose/jda-commands/wiki/docs/interactions/components.md

     ```

 ### Entity Select Menus
-Entity Select Menus are defined by annotating a method with [`@EntitySelectMenu`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/annotations/interactions/EntitySelectMenu.html).
+Entity Select Menus are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.EntitySelectMenu>.
-The first parameter must always be a [`ComponentEvent`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/dispatching/events/interactions/ComponentEvent.html).
+The first parameter must always be a <com.github.kaktushose.jda.commands.dispatching.events.interactions.ComponentEvent>.
-The second parameter must be of type [`Mentions`](https://docs.jda.wiki/net/dv8tion/jda/api/entities/Mentions.html).
+The second parameter must be of type <Mentions>.

 !!! example
     ```java